sturo82/wordpress-bitnami-create-new-vhost/README.md

 ## Script details

 ## new_wp.sh
-> Rreate a new vhost.
+> Create a new vhost.

+3 info are required
+- APPNAME
+- DOMAIN
+- DBNAME

 ## renew_cert_letsencrypt.sh
 > Renew a cert via letsencrypt.